Weller Township, Richland County, Ohio: Name and history

 It is the only Weller Township statewide.
 After the formation of Ashland County in 1846, a few years later Weller Township was formed.
 The eastern half of Weller County was formed from the western two columns of sections of Milton Township which remained in Richland County.
-The western half of Weller Township was also composed of two columns of sections, gained from old Franklin Township, which combined to give Weller Township its present dimensions -- four by six miles.
+The western half of Weller Township was also composed of two columns of sections, gained from old Franklin Township, which combined to give Weller Township its present dimensions—four by six miles.

-Township Website

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.